aswinm20/aswinm20.github.io/README.md

 According to Andrew Etter in his book, "Modern Technical Writing", for a unique and eye catching website, customization of themes is crucial.
 In our example, we used a theme to add some style and structure to
 our hosted resume.
-This customization is essential for differentiating content between pages and websites, which alligns with Etter's idea on creating visually appealing websites.
+This customization is essential for differentiating content between pages and websites, which aligns with Etter's idea on creating visually appealing websites.
 ```

 <br>